chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_service_reboot.rst

 Use the |resource reboot| resource to reboot a node, a necessary step with some installations on certain platforms.
 This resource is supported for use on the |windows|, |mac os x|, and |linux| platforms.

-.. warning:: The |resource reboot| must use the ``:immediately`` notification timer with any notification.
+.. note:: The |resource reboot| resource must use the ``:immediately`` notification timer with any notification.